jccpalmer/docs/docker/deluge.md

 ## Prerequisites

-- A server, preferably with Debian, Ubuntu, or Alpine Linux installed.
+- A server, preferably with Debian, Ubuntu, or Alpine Linux installed that you are connected to locally or over SSH.
 - Docker and Docker Compose installed.
 (To avoid adding `sudo`, be sure to add your user to the docker group.)
 - A text editor, such as nano or VSCode connected over SSH.
 - A NAS with samba (SMB) file sharing enabled.